helinatefera/10xWeek0/README.md

 ### Wind Conditions (WS, WSgust):
 - **Wind Speed and Gusts**: Windspeed (WS) and gust values (WSgust) show weak correlations (~0.2-0.4) with solar irradiance metrics, as expected.
 Wind does not directly affect solar radiation but may influence cooling rates for the sensors.

+### **Conclusion**

+Benin has been identified as the optimal location for solar energy deployment, driven by its high levels of solar radiation and relatively stable climatic conditions.
+The analysis underscores the importance of regular sensor cleaning to maintain optimal performance and ensure accurate data collection.
+Additionally, seasonal trends, including variations in solar irradiance and temperature, should be considered when planning and maintaining solar systems to maximize efficiency and sustainability.